qeryz/Chroma-Key-Compositing/README.md

 ```

 ### Upload Foreground
-The `inputB()` function for the foreground allows video and image files as its input.
+The `uploadF(self)` function for the foreground allows video and image files as its input.
 The function interprets the input file as either an image or video, which then decides which algorithm to implement for the respective format.
 Code as such:

 ```js
     function uploadF(self){